 Annual, themed, multi-artist exhibition and fundraiser

-Since 2013 St Michael’s has mounted three exhibitions on a Lenten theme, with previous themes addressing The Last Supper and Christ’s 40 Days in the Desert.
-‘40 days, 40 artists’ (1 March – 18 April, 2017) is the most recent example of this installation programme.
+Since 2012 St Michael’s has mounted six exhibitions on a Lenten theme, with previous themes addressing The Last Supper and Christ’s 40 Days in the Desert.
+The exhibition ‘40 days, 40 artists’ (1 March – 18 April, 2017) is one recent example of this installation programme.
 All of these exhibitions have been curated by the artist Charles MacCarthy and this year’s brief was premised on the decision to present ten events from the Passion.
 Each scene was represented by four different artists, matching the total number of artworks with the number of days Jesus spent in the wilderness.
 In accordance with the project brief, artists identified an art historical precedent which could be referenced in their own depictions.
 In this way, artists interpreted each scene via the artistic legacy of the past.

 The exhibition programme was born out of community action to save the church, which in 2007 was in such poor condition that it had been threatened with closure.
 That year the Friends of St Michael’s, Discoed was founded to raise money for repairs so that the church could remain active in worship and in community engagement with the arts.
 The congregation continues to put worship at the centre of their activities, though the lively cultural programme expands the churches’ reach and inclusivity by bringing in non-worshippers and worshippers alike.

 The Friends of St Michael’s are justifiably proud of the range of events held over the past several years, which include concerts, literary events and art installations.
 They estimate that these events have not only raised some £150,000, they have created a strong and committed community encompassing locals and those from further afield.